Garden-AI/garden/docs/user_guide/publishing/modal-publishing.md

 # Publishing a Garden with Modal

 !!!
 Warning
     Use of this feature requires that your Globus account is authorized by the Garden Team.
-Please [contact](mailto:thegardens@uchicago.edu) us if you are interested in using this feature.
+Please [email us](mailto:thegardens@uchicago.edu) or [fill out this form](https://forms.gle/59F8JKktdEvph6Jg6) if you are interested in creating gardens.

 ## 1. Introduction